 Disposal of goods

-Your landlord/agent may dispose of the goods in any lawful manner (such as donating them to charity, having the local council collect them or selling them).
+Your landlord/agent may dispose of the items in any lawful manner (such as donating them to charity, having the local council collect them or selling them).

-If they sell the goods, the landlord/agent must keep a record of the goods sold.
+If they sell them, the landlord/agent must keep a record of the possessions sold.
 On your request, they must pay you the proceeds of the sale – less any occupation fee and the reasonable costs of the sale.

 For information on the collection and disposal of goods as it applies to your state or territory, contact the tenancy authority where you live.